joon0516/personal-website/_news/announcement_7.md

 related_posts: false
 ---

-I'm very excited to share that I'll be spending this summer at CMU with [Steven Wu](https://zstevenwu.com/)'s group!
+I'm very excited to share that I'll be spending this summer at CMU with [Prof. Steven Wu](https://zstevenwu.com/)'s group!